GSA-TTS/FAC-transition-site/src/status/index.md

 This page tracks the operating status of the FAC, both for audit submission and search.

+## March 25, 2024

+During testing for the improved search, our engineering team found a bug in the audit submission process.
+We're a small team and had to divert resources from search to fixing this issue.
+Once that bug is resolved, we'll return our attention to search.

+We are continuing to upload [static lists of submitted reports]({{ config.baseUrl }}status/findings) daily for audit resoluiton officials.

+If you have questions about search or the audit resolution lists, please [contact the FAC helpdesk](https://support.fac.gov/hc/en-us/requests/new)

 ## March 22, 2024

 Our engineering team continues to test the new infrastructure supporting search.